Zeref101/Rheoma/README.md

-Here’s a clean, beginner-friendly **README.md** you can directly use for your project:

 ---
 # Workflow Automation Platform

 A modern **workflow automation platform** inspired by tools like n8n, built to design, execute, and manage automated workflows.
 This project focuses on **event-driven background jobs**, **scalable workflow execution**, and a **type-safe API layer**.
 ---

 ## 🚀 Tech Stack